duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/12-electronics/10-circuitry/10-circuitry-simple.md

 Recommended: 5 minutes

 Teacher demonstrates the balloon static electricity experiment either on themselves or a student volunteer.
-Explain why balloon sticks to the wall.
+Explain why the balloon sticks to the wall.
 (Teacher's discretion to do the experiment in class, or simply review it)

 ### Main Lesson